-Embarking on a formal disciplinary procedure may become necessary to ensure that any unacceptable or improper behaviour at work, or poor performance matters, that cannot be resolved informally, are appropriately addressed in a fair and lawful manner.
+When an employee has acted inappropriately at work or they have gone against company policy, employers can respond by taking disciplinary action.
+Embarking on a formal disciplinary procedure may become necessary to ensure that any unacceptable or improper behaviour at work, or poor performance matters, that cannot be resolved informally, are appropriately addressed.

 The following guide for employers, line managers and HR personnel examines the rules relating to disciplinary procedures, providing practical advice as to what steps must be taken to ensure that you act reasonably and lawfully at all times and avoid allegations of unfair treatment which may expose the organisation to tribunal claims.